Table of Contents

 Challenges:

-- Time zone differences: Can make communication slower.
+- Time zone differences can make communication slower.

 - Cultural/language gaps: May affect work quality or understanding of business goals.